 Privately guided and self-guided walking holidays in the Pyrenees, Spanish immersion courses, WW2 resistance walks, history talks, great local wines and Basque music enter the plot - perhaps the odd Basque pagan festival too.
-So join us back-stage to experience a fairytale landscape you never knew was here!
+So join us back-stage to experience a fairytale landscape that you probably never knew was here!

 Like a lace doily extending out over the hills and dales from the farmhouse our guests find virtually unlimited walks from the door and ever-changing landscapes.
-This consequently means that there is absolutely no need for a car all week!
+Consequently this means that there is virtually no need for a car all week!